 - People with existing medical conditions such as Heart and Lung Disease.

-- If you suffer with mobility issues such as Parkinson’s or have suffered a Stroke.
+- If you suffer from mobility issues such as Parkinson’s or have suffered a Stroke.

 - Patients using long term medication as this affects the ability to sweat and therefore reduce the core temperature.